gdelataillade/alarm/README.md

 The more time the app spends in the background, the higher the chance the OS might stop it from running due to memory or battery optimizations.
 Here's how you can optimize:

+- **Battery Optimization**: Educate users to disable battery optimization on Android.
 - **Regular App Usage**: Encourage users to open the app at least once a day.
 - **Leverage Background Modes**: Engage in activities like weather API calls that keep the app active in the background.
 - **User Settings**: Educate users to refrain from using 'Do Not Disturb' and 'Low Power Mode' when they're expecting the alarm to ring.